ItzDuolingo/OS/README.md

 - "Guest" account isn't fully integrated, it isn't written to memory, it has the same privilages as a normal user and if the username "guest" is entered at registration it will create a normal user with presistent data and can be logged into
 - The clock won't update during login/register due to the read event being triggered
 - There is some issue while using A/D to switch between normal and power menu with the [example] highlight not being visible, fix not found yet
-- I haven't made a function to centerlize text so if someone's username is long and you wish to delete them using the admin dashboard for example, it will put the text off balance
+- I haven't made a function to centralize text so if someone's username is long and you wish to delete them using the admin dashboard for example, it will put the text off balance
 - This code is NOT made for monitors, it is only made to be used on the terminal for now tho i intend to introduce monitor support later in the future
+- Custom installation process is missing (no pastebin or wget) for now refer to the installation steps below
 - SECURITY WARNING: "terminate" event is not being handled so far so be aware that anyone even basic user can terminate the code at any time and access cc:tweaked terminal

 ## Additional notes